 Our directors are made up of unpaid representatives from the Limestone Coast who meet the Australian Tax Office’s (ATO) definition of having ‘community responsibility’.
-The directors are assisted by a Chief Executive Officer, Anne Kerr and a small part time management team.
-The Stand Like Stone Foundation has an office in Mount Gambier.
+The directors are assisted by a Chief Executive Officer, Roger Babolka and a small part time management team.
+The Stand Like Stone Foundation has an office located in Mount Gambier.

 Robert joined the Stand Like Stone Foundation Board in 2012 and comes from a farm in the Bordertown area.

 Robert was elected as Chair of Stand Like Stone in December 2020 and has served on the Finance and Investment Committee since coming on the Board.

 Robert served on the Catchment Water Management Board for 5 years, followed by 5 years on the South East Natural Resources Management Board and chaired the Audit and Finance Committee during his term.
 He was a director of a public unlisted company for 10 years.
 He holds a certificate in Rural Business Management and served on the Seed Services Advisory Council.
 Robert is currently an elected member of the Tatiara District Council and on the executive committee, and represents the council on the Water Advisory Group.
 He is a past Fellow of the Australian Institute of Company Directors FAICD.

 His interest in Stand Like Stone is centred on building a strong financial base for the funds, and prudent management to optimise distributions, enabling enhanced opportunities for the whole Limestone Coast.
 Robert and his wife Glenda have travelled widely and enjoy absorbing the culture of regions including polar regions and comparatively undeveloped countries.

 A belief in the ability of communities to solve their own community problems is why Sally Klose is a passionate advocate for the Stand Like Stone Foundation.